nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## WiFi Antenna
-If you find you need a boost on your WiFi signal connect the included antenna onto the C.H.I.P.
+C.H.I.P.
 Pro has an onboard ceramic antenna that is intended for debugging purposes only.
 We recommend the use of an external antenna for all product applications.

 ### Connect Antenna
 Coming straight from the top push the antenna onto the connector.
 Keep in mind the connector will wear out over time.
 We suggest keeping the disconnect/connect cycle down to 10 or less.